Future Combat Systems: Development history

 In June 2007, the Government Accountability Office (GAO) criticized the "close working relationship" between the Army and the lead system integrators.
-GAO recommended the Office of the Secretary of Defense reassert its oversight authority and prepare an alternative should FCS be canceled.
-The Defense Department agreed with the latter suggestion.
-However, in a rare move, the Army broke step with the Pentagon and posted an indignant response calling the GAO report "rooted in the past, not the present.
+The GAO recommended the Office of the Secretary of Defense reassert its oversight authority and prepare an alternative should FCS be canceled.
+The Department of Defense agreed with the latter suggestion, to which the Army responded by calling the GAO report "rooted in the past, not the present".

-The program had completed about one-third of its development as of 2008, which had been planned to run through 2030.
+In 2008, the program had completed about one-third of its development, which was planned to run through 2030.
 Technical field tests began in 2008.
-The first combat brigade equipped with FCS had been expected to roll out around 2015, followed by full production to equip up to 15 brigades by 2030.
-However, the program had not met the initial 2004 plan of fielding the first FCS-equipped unit in 2008.
+The first combat brigade equipped with FCS had been expected to deploy around 2015, followed by full production to equip up to 15 brigades by 2030, but the program had not met the initial plan of field testing an actual FCS-equipped combat unit by 2008.

 On April 6, 2009, President Barack Obama's Secretary of Defense, Robert Gates announced plans to cut FCS spending as part of a shift toward spending more on counter-terrorism and less to prepare for conventional warfare against large states like China and Russia.
 This included, but was not limited to, canceling the series of Manned Ground Vehicles.

-In May 2009, the proposed DoD budget for fiscal year 2010 has minimal funding for Manned Ground Vehicles research.
-The Army plans to restart from the beginning on manned ground vehicles.
-The service is to restructure FCS so more Army units will be supported.
+In May 2009, the proposed DoD budget for fiscal year 2010 had minimal funding for Manned Ground Vehicles research.
+The Army planned to restart from the beginning on manned ground vehicles.
+The service was to restructure FCS so more Army units will be supported.

+Boeing passed a preliminary design review of all 14 subsystems in May 2009.

 The DoD released a memorandum on 23 June 2009 that canceled the Future Combat Systems program and replaced it with separate programs under the Army Brigade Combat Team Modernization umbrella to meet the Army's plans.